-- Students admitted to the Department of Social Work from August 2006 must approve the core courses with a minimum grade of C. - The Department of Social Work from the University of Puerto Rico at Humacao does not validate life or work experiences for credits of the Department's required courses, including courses TSOC 4091 and 4092 - Field Practice I y II. - The Department of Social Work is governed by the UPRH Appealing Student's Code, as approved by Certification Num.
-1991-92-12 of the Academic Board (See document in the Student's Guide of the Department of Social Work from the University of Puerto Rico at Humacao). - The Department of Social Work will follow the Policy and Procedures for the Segregation of Students for Academic and Professional Reasons into Social Work Educational Programs, as approved by the Academic Senate, according Certification Num.
-1999-2000-80 (See the document in the Student's Guide and Field Practice Guide of the Department of Social Work). - The Department of Social Work does not discriminate in its academic offerings based on age, sex, sexual orientation, race, color, nationality, origin or social condition, nor for political or religious ideas and physical or mental disabilities.
-This policy complies with the laws and government statutes, including the Federal Rehabilitation Law of 1973, Title IX, as amended, and the ADA (Americans with Disabilities Act) of 1992.
+- Students admitted to the Department of Social Work from August 2006 must approve the core courses with a minimum grade of C. - The Department of Social Work from the University of Puerto Rico at Humacao does not validate life or work experiences for credits of the Department's required courses, including courses TSOC 4091 and 4092 - Field Practice I y II. - The Department of Social Work is governed by the Procedure to file and ventilate complaints, except of grades of the UPRH's students, approved by the Academic Senate, as established in Certification No. 2016-2017-013. - The Department of Social Work will follow the Procedures for the segregation of students for academic and professional reasons into social work educational programs, as approved by the Academic Senate, according Certification Num.
+1999-2000-80 (See the document in the Student's Guide and Field Practice Guide of the Department of Social Work). - The Department of Social Work does not discriminate in its academic offerings based on age, sex, gender, race, color, nationality, origin or social condition, nor for political or religious ideas and, or any functional diversity.
+This policy complies with the Procedures for the management of discriminatory situations by sex or gender at the University of Puerto Rico, as established in Certification 101 (2021-2022) approved by the Governing Board of the University of Puerto Rico, the laws and government statutes; including the Federal Rehabilitation Law of 1973, Title IX, as amended, and the ADA (Americans with Disabilities Act) of 1992.

 TSOC-3005.
 SOCIAL WELFARE SYSTEM.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): CISO-3121, CISO-3122.
 Corequisite(s): None.
 This is the first course of the Social Work major.
 In it, the concept and context of social issues are studied from different theoretical approaches.
-Current issues in the Puerto Rican society are identified and analyzed. concepts of social welfare, its origin and development are defined and discussed in terms of its history, philosophy, as well as its economic, social, and political components.
+Current issues in the Puerto Rican society are identified and analyzed.
+Basic concepts of social welfare, its origin and development are defined and discussed in terms of its history, philosophy, as well as its economic, social, and political components.
 Also, basic social needs, human and civil rights, and the responsibility of the State in satisfying these needs are discussed.
-The current structure and organization of social welfare services in Puerto Rico and international social welfare organizations are studied.
-Students prepare two oral presentations during the course.
-The first presentation will be focused on results from a descriptive research on a social problem in Puerto Rico and the second will describe, compare and evaluate the organizational structure and roles of the governmental social welfare agencies from Puerto Rico in contrast with similar international organizations.
+The current structure and organization of social welfare services in Puerto